Warren F. Miller Jr.: Assistant Secretary of Energy

 In 2009, Miller was nominated by President Barack Obama to serve as the Assistant Secretary of Energy for Nuclear Energy under Secretary of Energy Steven Chu.
 During his Senate confirmation hearing, Miller remarked that nuclear power must play a key role in the country's energy strategy.

 During his tenure as Assistant Secretary, Miller oversaw the negotiation of—and Presidential approval of—the Nuclear Reactor Loan Guarantee program in 2010, easing the way to raise private capital for new nuclear reactors.
 Miller also worked toward the creation of the Small Modular Reactor program, the establishment of the Nuclear Energy University Program, and the redirection of the country's research, development and demonstration plan for the disposal of high-level nuclear waste.

 Current work

 Since stepping down from the Assistant Secretary position in 2010, Miller has continued to focus on nuclear energy policy, reactor design and analysis, and radioactive waste management in a variety of leadership positions, including as the associate director of the Nuclear Security Science and Policy Institute at Texas A&M University, as an affiliate of the Center for International Security and Cooperation at Stanford University, as the co-chair of the Bipartisan Policy Center Nuclear Initiative alongside former Senator Pete Domenici, and (until 2016) as a member of the Nuclear Energy Advisory Committee (NEAC).
 From 2012 to 2016, Miller served as a "Distinguished TEES Professor" in the Texas A&M University System.
-Miller presently serves as Professor of Practice in the Department of Nuclear Engineering at Texas A&M University and is affiliated with Kairos Power.
+From 2015-2026, Miller served as a Professor of Practice in the Department of Nuclear Engineering at Texas A&M University.
+He is presently affiliated with Kairos Power.